 - Meta descriptions are too short.
 Take advantage of this space in SERPs to increase your CTR

-- Meta descriptions are missing
+- Meta descriptions are missing (How to add meta descriptions in WordPress)

 - Missing H1 or H2 tags